trypag/torchmed/examples/02_segmentation_NonAdjLoss/readme.md

     segmentation maps.
   - `loss.py` : adjacency estimator and tuning of the lambda weighting parameter.

+## Pre-trained models

+You can download the trained models [here](https://drive.google.com/drive/folders/1OWlQlzhjOgl1GuaRKibRyyo_ce-CtSln?usp=sharing) for the 2D baseline, 2D + NonAdjLoss and 2D + NonAdjLoss with semi-supervision.

 ### How to

 In practice this non-adjacency penalization is applied on a pre-trained model,